drivendataorg/cookiecutter-data-science/docs/docs/precommit.md

 5. Requiring commit messages to follow a standard (Like [Commitizen](https://commitizen-tools.github.io/commitizen/))
 6. More

+It's also nice because you can run a bunch of QA tools your research team doesn't care or know much about without them having to learn the tool.

 This page describes the collection of pre-commit hooks selected for this project.

 <details>